 Python- Python is a popular language and is chosen because of its writability, concise, readable coding style, and error deduction.
 Python can gather, store and analyze tons of data from real-time embedded systems.

-Rust– Because of high performance, multiple safety features, a typestate programming style as well as zero-cost abstractions which makes it ideal for embedded systems programming.
+Rust– Because of its high performance, multiple safety features, a typestate programming style as well as zero-cost abstractions it makes it ideal for embedded systems programming.

-There are many other languages such as Ada, embedded C++, Verilog, Lua, etc. which are quite suitable for writing embedded system softwares.
+There are many other languages such as Ada, embedded C++, Verilog, Lua, etc. which are quite suitable for writing embedded system software.

-Embedded systems softwares are programmed softwares that help in the functioning of most of the devices in our day-to-day lives.
+Embedded systems software is programmed software that helps in the functioning of most of the devices in our day-to-day lives.
 And as the day is followed by night, the production of embedded systems has its advantages as well as disadvantages.
-The developers of these software face myriad challenges in the programming of such softwares.
-But despite the challenges and the disadvantages, they prove to find efficient solutions for the development.
+The developers of these software face myriad challenges in the programming of such software.
+But despite the challenges and the disadvantages, they prove to find efficient solutions for development.
 The difficulty arises in learning new skills and keeping up with the fast-paced world.
 The choice of tools and programs will help in reducing the adversities faced and help in the development of new and better software.

 The development and improvement in embedded systems will make them act more independently and will bring more functionality to smart devices.
 Embedded systems will continue contributing to the improvement of the standard of living on our planet.